Maurice DuBois

-Maurice DuBois (born August 20, 1965) is an American television anchorman who is the co-anchor of the CBS Evening News with John Dickerson.
-Previously, he anchored various newscasts for WCBS-TV, the flagship station of CBS in New York City.
+Maurice DuBois (born August 20, 1965) is an American television anchorman who was the co-anchor of the CBS Evening News with John Dickerson.
+Previously, he anchored various newscasts for WCBS-TV in New York City on the 5 p.m. and 11 p.m. newscasts, the flagship station of CBS in New York City with Kristine Johnson.

 Early life and education

 DuBois was born on Long Island, New York, the son of immigrants to the U.S. from Dominica, an island nation in the Caribbean.
 He attended Port Jefferson High School, and received a Bachelor of Science degree in journalism from the Medill School of Journalism at Northwestern University in Evanston, Illinois.
 While in college, he served as an intern at the Public Affairs Office of the Brookhaven National Laboratory on Long Island in 1984 and 1985, where he wrote for the employee newspaper, the Brookhaven Bulletin.